rgarner/webmachine-actionview/README.md

 Partials are subject to the same conventions as Rails, i.e. their filenames begin with an underscore, but no underscore is required when making a call to `render partial: 'some_partial'`.

+## Thanks

+This gem came about a lot quicker due to someone else already having fiddled with the internals of ActionView.
+The link I originally found is https://github.com/newhavenrb/conferences/wiki/Using-Rails-without-Rails, so I think that means thanks to @drogus - pretty sure those are his slides linked to from that page.

 ## Contributing

 1. Fork it